 There are endless options for tours in the city: walking, bus, Segway, bikes, etc. Be sure to choose the mode of transportation that best fits your schedule.
 Check out what specific tours you may want to do before your trip, as some sites require prior ticketing or have strict rules about what you can bring in your purse or backpack.
 The National Parks Service has information for parks, hours, historic sites, and more.

-Take a little bit of time to check out Metro before your trip.
+Take a little bit of time to check out the Metro before your trip.
 Once you're in the city, it can come in handy.
 Taxis are also a good option, and of course there are the ride-sharing options like Uber and Lyft.
-Parking in the city can be expensive and come with short time limits, so consider leaving the car at the hotel until it is time to head home.
+Parking in the city is limited, expensive and comes with short time limits, so consider leaving the car at the hotel until it is time to head home.